tabokie/pub-pastebin/README.md

 control machine and run the following:

 ```
+# copy the ssh key if any to control machine by scp -i KEY KEY CONTROL:~/
 # edit configurations.sh.
 # put customized binary and configurations into /binary folder
 # with the name tikv-server-SUFFIX and tikv-SUFFIX.toml.